-For French Studies and Italian Studies, the lowest entry level course for the major and minor is Composition, Conversation and Reading I (CCRI).
-For Hispanic Studies, the lowest entry level course is Composition, Conversation and Reading II (CCRII).
+For French, Hispanic, and Italian Studies, the lowest entry-level course for the major and minor is Conversation, Composition, and Reading I (CCR I).
 Students with questions about the major and minor programs, particularly students planning to study abroad in French-, Spanish- or Italian-speaking countries, should consult the Director of Undergraduate Studies.
-(For the name and e-mail of the current DUS, see the department "Contact" page [www.bc.edu/rll]).
+(For the name and e-mail of the current DUS, visit the department contact web page [www.bc.edu/rll]).